dhruvnigam93/credit-risk-modelling-primer/README.md

-# scorecard
+# Credit risk modelling primer
-Code that I wrote to illustrate what goes into building a simple credit risk model
+Code that I wrote to illustrate what goes into building a simple credit risk model.
+Start from the notebook.
+Will keep adding stuff with time.